The Cheetah Girls discography

-The biography of The Cheetah Girls, an American girl group, consists of two studio albums, fifteen singles and three soundtrack albums.
+The discography of The Cheetah Girls, an American girl group, consists of two studio albums, fifteen singles and three soundtrack albums.
 They released their first soundtrack album, The Cheetah Girls on August 12, 2003.
 The album reached #33 on the US Billboard 200 and certified double platinum by the RIAA for shipments of over 2,000,000 copies.
 Following the release of the film and soundtrack, the girls decided to form a real recording group.
 Raven-Symoné opted not to join the group to focus on her solo career.

 On October 11, 2005, the group released their first studio album, Cheetah-licious Christmas.
 In 2006, they released another soundtrack album, The Cheetah Girls 2.
 The band released their second studio album, TCG in September 2007.
 Their third and final soundtrack album, The Cheetah Girls: One World was released in August 2008.